PYangLab/KSP-PUEL/README.md

 # KSP-PUEL
 Positive-unlabeled ensemble learning for kinase substrate prediction from phosphoproteomics data

+## for details of the GUI implementation, please refer to the document KSP-PUEL GUI documentation.

 #### Description
 Positive-unlabeled ensemble learning (PUEL) for kinase substrate prediction (KSP-PUEL) is a set of R codes and phosphoproteomics data used for predicting novel substrates of kinases of interest.